c-lombardi23/FOCAL/README.md

 This project implements a comprehensive machine learning pipeline for analyzing fiber cleave quality using images from the THORLABS Fiber Cleave Analyzer (FCA).
 The system consists of two main components:

-1. **CNN Classification Model**: Classifies cleave images as good or bad based on visual features
+1. **CNN Classification Model**: Classifies cleave images as good or bad based on visual features alone or inclusiong of numerical features
 2. **MLP Regression Model**: Predicts optimal tension parameters for producing good cleaves

-The models use transfer learning with MobileNetV2 as the backbone and are optimized using Keras Tuner for hyperparameter optimization.
+The models use transfer learning with either MobileNetV2, ResNet, or EfficientNetB0 as the backbone and are optimized using Keras Tuner for hyperparameter optimization.

 ## ✨ Key Features

-- **Transfer Learning**: Uses pre-trained MobileNetV2 for robust feature extraction
+- **Transfer Learning**: Uses pre-trained models for robust feature extraction
 - **Multi-Modal Input**: Combines image features with numerical parameters
 - **Hyperparameter Optimization**: Automated tuning using Keras Tuner
 - **Flexible Architecture**: Supports both classification and regression tasks
 - **K-Fold Cross Validation**: Robust model evaluation
-- **GradCAM Visualization**: Model interpretability through attention maps
+- **GradCAM Visualization**: Model interpretability through heatmaps
 - **Command Line Interface**: Easy-to-use CLI for training and inference
 - **Comprehensive Logging**: Training history and model checkpoints